Zaxier/dbsql_lab_instructions/README.md

 - Use Databricks SQL to analyze two datasets
     1. NYC Taxi Trip Analysis - from *NYC Taxi and Limousine Commission*
     2. Retail Revenue and Supply Chain data - from *TPC-H benchmark*
-- In doing that we will get comfortable navigating the Databricks SQL UI and the capabilities of the platform.
+- In doing so we will get comfortable navigating the Databricks SQL UI and become familiar with the capabilities of the platform.

 ## Dataset description